Logit-Q Dynamics for Efficient Learning in Stochastic Teams: Introduction

-\subsection{Organization.}
+\subsection{Organization}

 The paper is organized as follows.
-We describe the learning in stochastic games framework in Section \ref{sec:model} and the new efficient-Q dynamics in Section \ref{sec:dynamics}.
-Then, in Section \ref{sec:result}, we present the main convergence result and its proof.
-We conclude the paper with some remarks in Section \ref{sec:conclusion}.
-Appendix includes the proofs of two technical lemmas.
+We describe stochastic games in \Cref{sec:model} and the logit-Q dynamics in \Cref{sec:dynamics}.
+We present the convergence result and the proofs, resp., in \Cref{sec:result,sec:proofmain}. {In \Cref{sec:examples}, we provide numerical examples, corroborating the convergence results in \Cref{sec:result}.} We conclude the paper with some remarks in \Cref{sec:conclusion}.